 Security in Mendix has two sides: you want different people to see different parts of your application and you want to prevent unauthorized access.
 Both of these can be managed from Studio Pro.
 Access to forms, data and microflows can be limited to authorized users.

-Project versus Module Security
+3 Project vs. Module Security

 At the level of a project some global settings can be specified: the security level, the administrator account and whether or not to allow anonymous access.

-See Project Security.
+See App Security.

 See Module Security.

-User Roles versus Module Roles
+4 User Roles vs. Module Roles

 See User Roles.